clesleycode/intro-stats-python/stats.md

 Data collection is the process of gathering and measuring information on targeted variables in an established systematic fashion, which allows you to answer relevant questions and evaluate outcomes.

+Many times, our data will come from simulation.
+In the classic example question, "Is a coin toss fair?", we'll do exactly that.

 #### 1.2.2 Descriptive Statistics

 Descriptive statistics refers to the generation of statistics that summarize your data concisely and evaluate different ways to visualize data.

 #### 1.2.3 Exploratory Data Analysis

-During the process of exploratory data analysis, we look for patterns, differences, and other features that address the questions we are interested in.At the same time we will check for inconsistencies and identify limitations.
+During the process of exploratory data analysis, we look for patterns, differences, and other features that address the questions we are interested in.
+At the same time we will check for inconsistencies and identify limitations.

 #### 1.2.4 Hypothesis Testing